 Not Understanding Warranties

 All solar panels and solar inverters come with warranties.
 These are not specific to the installation company and are available to anyone who purchases the products.
 Panels come with a linear performance warranty (most are 25 to 30 years) and a product warranty (12 to 25 years).
 Inverters come with limited warranties typically ranging from five to ten years in length.

 Many solar installers will offer warranties on top of the product warranties.
 For example, Paradise Energy Solutions offers a Triple Ten Guarantee.
 This covers workmanship issues and guarantees the system will achieve the energy production that’s listed on the signed contract.

 Product warranties from the manufacturer will cover product replacement, not the labor costs associated with fixing the issue.
 That’s why working with an installer with a workmanship warranty is important.
 Ask your installer to explain all available warranties before signing the contract.

 For most nonsolar electric consumers, contracting with a third-party electric supplier can save money.
-But for solar owners, switching to a third-party can be costly.
+But for solar owners, switching to a third party can be costly.
 Using a third-party supplier with solar eliminates the ability to use Net Metering.

 Net Metering allows solar owners to receive credit for extra energy produced by the system during the day.
 Those credits are then used at night when the system is not producing energy.
 Without Net Metering, you will only be offsetting your electricity costs when you use the electricity as it’s produced.
-This would mean wasting all the extra electricity produced by the system and then paying retail price for the electric used at night.
+This would mean wasting all the extra electricity produced by the system and then paying the retail price for the electricity used at night.

 This is costly and something that all solar owners should avoid.
 Check out this blog to learn more about third-party energy suppliers.